ocaml/ocaml.org/data/tutorials/guides/0tt_05_s_expressions.md

 - : unit = ()
 ```

-## Deserializing
+## Deserialising

-> Deserialization is the process of extracting a data structure from a series of bytes.
+> Deserialisation is the process of extracting a data structure from a series of bytes.

 Here it means we can build S-expressions from a storage format, like strings.